PaddlePaddle/PaddleX/deploy/hps/README_en.md

 ./scripts/prepare_rc_image.sh
 ```

 This script builds a requirement collection image for each device type.
-The image includes Python 3.10 and [pip-tools](https://github.com/jazzband/pip-tools).[1.2 Freeze requirement](./README_en.md#12-freeze-requirement) will be based on this image.After the build is complete, two images: `paddlex-hps-rc:gpu` and `paddlex-hps-rc:cpu` will be generated.If you encounter network issues, you can specify other pip sources through the `-p` parameter.If not specified, the default source https://pypi.org/simple will be used.
+The image includes Python 3.10 and [pip-tools](https://github.com/jazzband/pip-tools).
+[1.2 Freeze requirement](./README_en.md#12-freeze-requirement-optional) will be based on this image.
+After the build is complete, two images: `paddlex-hps-rc:gpu` and `paddlex-hps-rc:cpu` will be generated.
+If you encounter network issues, you can specify other pip sources through the `-p` parameter.
+If not specified, the default source https://pypi.org/simple will be used.

-## 1.2 Freeze Requirement(Optional)
+## 1.2 Freeze Requirement (Optional)

-To enhance the reproducibility of the build, this step freeze requirement to exact versions. run the following script:
+To enhance the reproducibility of the build, this step freeze requirement to exact versions, run the following script:

 ```bash
 ./scripts/freeze_requirements.sh